 Licenses remain valid during the period of time in which the worker is appointed to a specific ministry as defined by the licensing authority.
-Workers who transition to a new location of ministry shall re-sign the denominational loyalty pledge.
+Workers who transition to a new location of ministry shall re-sign the Call to Excellence.

-An unassigned licensed person may retain his/her License for the balance of the current year and one additional year.
+A person with a portable License who is unassigned may retain his/her License for the balance of the current year and one additional year.
 Any extension of time beyond this period shall be at the discretion of the licensing authority only.
 In order to retain a License, the unassigned person must be available for ministry.